pentandra/lifepreserver/content/blog/freedom-and-open-access/index.markdown

 [^pubvalue]: Most of the value added by publishers currently involves
     selecting and typesetting research papers, assigning a
     <a href="http://www.doi.org/"><abbr>DOI</abbr></a>, and organizing the
-    peer-review process for those papers.
+    peer-review process.
 While this is commendable, it is hardly worth the money they get paid for it.
     [Listen](http://www.youtube.com/watch?v=v31zpZ4woOI&t=13m35s){: .oa-value }
     to the discussion about the value that publishers currently add to the research dissemination process.